 Strategy, by contrast, exists in all organisations (even if it’s not written down and articulated) and defines the organisation’s behaviour and how it attempts to cope with its environment.

-Strategic HRM can encompass a number of individual HR strategies, for example:
+Strategic HRM can include a number of individual HR strategies, for example:

-In themselves these strategies are not strategic HRM.
-Rather, strategic HRM is the overall framework that determines the shape and delivery of the individual strategies, systematically linking people with organisations by integrating HRM strategies into corporate strategies5 to deliver organisational value.
+In themselves these are not ‘strategic HRM’.
+Rather, strategic HRM is the overall framework that determines the shape and delivery of the individual strategies, systematically linking people with organisations by integrating HRM strategies into organisational strategies to deliver organisational success.

 Strategic HRM and business strategy